Let’s travel to the most amazing country on Earth!

 Good to know…

 • Before entering the Duomo, there is a security check.
-So avoid carrying large bags, backpacks, food and drinks.
+So avoid carrying large bags, backpacks, food, and drinks.
 In addition, wear comfortable shoes.
-Speaking of shoes: follow the ‘dress code’ of the place.
-No very-short skirts or shorts, bare shoulders and deep necklines.
-Remember, you are in a church and it is important to be aware that they keep out anyone they think is not properly dressed to visit a liturgical building.
+Speaking of shoes, follow the ‘dress code’ of the place.
+No very-short skirts or shorts; bare shoulders; and deep necklines.
+Remember, you are in a church, and it is important to be aware that they keep out anyone they think is not properly dressed to visit a liturgical building.

 What is the best time to visit the terraces?

 Definitely, at the time around sunset!
 The view from above, while the city is ‘tinged’ with gold, is MAGIC!
-If you’re around in one of the months when the terraces stay open late, extend your visit a bit: the view from above, at night, is also splendid!
+If you’re around in one of the months when the terraces stay open late, extend your visit a bit; the view from above at night is also splendid!
 Also read: where to shop in Milan?

 Will I face lines?

 Perhaps!
 It’s good to know that the elevator takes 8 people at a time, but many choose to go up on foot!
-During the high season months, between June and August, the lines are a little longer, but nothing extreme.
+During the high-season months, between June and August, the lines are a little longer, but nothing extreme.
 Avoid going up during the hottest times of the day, at lunchtime, for example, as the heat is very uncomfortable.

 Are you going to stay in Milan?
 So you can get our exclusive hotel tips!